mithilgotarne/SecretDiary/README.md

 3. edit the conn.php file with your MySQL details.
 4. Go to https://example.com/install.php (replace example.com with your domain or localhost if hosting offline) this will create required tables in your database.
 5. Make sure you delete install.php file.
-6. Voilà you are now to use your app.
+6. Voilà you are now ready to use your app.

 Share it with your friends and family.